openethereum/openethereum.github.io/Tutorial-Part-V.md

 Creating a new transaction is a simple affair.
 The function of `parity.bonds.send` takes a single argument: an object describing the transaction.
 There are several keys it may contain:

 - `to` The recipient of the transaction; undefined or `null` indicates this is a contract-creation transaction.
 - `from` The sender of the transaction; must be an account which the user controls.
-Will default to `parity.bonds.defaultAccount`.
+Will default to `parity.bonds.me`.
 - `value` The amount of ether to send to the recipient or endow any created contract.
 - `condition` A condition on which to predicate the distribution, but not the approval/signing, of the transaction.
 This is an object which contains one of two keys: `block` (which dictates the minimum block number before distribution) and `time` (the same but for block timestamp).
 - `gas` The amount of gas to supply with the transaction.
 By default, it will attempt to estimate the amount of gas to supply.
 Such that the transaction succeeds without exception/error.